cipherstudio/tat-api-services/README.md

 - POST `/api/v1/auth/login`
 - GET `/api/v1/auth/profile`

+## Logging System

+The application features a comprehensive logging system based on Winston:

+### Log Types

+- **Application Logs**: General application logs (application-YYYY-MM-DD.log)
+- **Error Logs**: Error-specific logs (error-YYYY-MM-DD.log)
+- **HTTP Request Logs**: All HTTP requests and responses (http-YYYY-MM-DD.log)
+- **Exception Logs**: Unhandled exceptions (exceptions-YYYY-MM-DD.log)
+- **Rejection Logs**: Unhandled promise rejections (rejections-YYYY-MM-DD.log)

+### Log Rotation

+Logs are automatically rotated:
+- HTTP request logs are kept for 14 days
+- All other logs are kept for 30 days
+- Each log file has a 20MB size limit

+### Log Location

+All logs are stored in the `logs` directory at the root of the project.

+### Sensitive Data Protection

+The logging system automatically redacts sensitive information such as:
+- Passwords
+- Authentication tokens
+- Secret keys

 ## Module Generation

 The project provides a powerful module generation tool to quickly scaffold new NestJS modules.